cloudmesh-community/book/chapters/doc/report.md

 github.com.
 Learning how to do this properly is part of the class goals.
 The rule is commit and pull frequently.
 The reason we want you to use git directly is also to prepare you for parallel code development.
-Thus we do not encourage using of sharelatex and overleaf.
+Thus we do not encourage using of overleaf.
 Instead we recommend you use git directly and communicate with each other in case yo work in a team.